Patsy Cline: 1954–1960: Four Star Records

-Cline and Mrs. Hensley flew into LaGuardia Airport in New York City on January 18, 1957.
+Cline and Hensley flew into New York City's LaGuardia Airport on January 18, 1957.
 She made her debut appearance on the program on January 21.
-The day of the show, she met with the show's producer Janette Davis.
+The day of the show, she met with the show's producer, Janette Davis.
 Cline had chosen "A Poor Man's Roses (Or a Rich Man's Gold)" to perform on the program, but Davis preferred another song she had recorded, "Walkin' After Midnight".
 Cline initially refused to perform it, but ultimately agreed to it.
 Davis also suggested Cline wear a cocktail dress instead of the cowgirl outfit created by her mother.
 She performed "Walkin' After Midnight" and won the program's contest that night.
 The song had not yet been released as a single.
-In order to keep up with public demand, Decca Records rush-released the song as a single on February 11.
-The song ultimately became Cline's breakthrough hit, peaking at number 2 on the Billboard Hot Country and Western Sides chart.
+To keep up with public demand, Decca Records rush-released the song as a single on February 11.
+The song ultimately became Cline's breakthrough hit, peaking at number two on the Billboard Hot Country and Western Sides chart.
 The song also reached number 12 on the Billboard pop music chart.
 The song has since been considered a classic in country music since its release.

 Music critics and writers have positively praised "Walkin' After Midnight".
 Mary Bufwack and Robert Oermann called the song "bluesy".
 Richie Unterberger noted "it's well-suited for the almost bemused aura of loneliness of the lyric."
 The success of "Walkin' After Midnight" brought Cline numerous appearances on shows and major networks.
 She continued working for Arthur Godfrey over the next several months.
 She also appeared on the Grand Ole Opry in February and the television program Western Ranch Party in March.
-The money she had earned from her numerous engagements totaled out to ten thousand dollars.
+The money she had earned from her numerous engagements totaled $10,000.
 Cline gave all the money to her mother, which she used to the pay the mortgage on her Winchester house.
-In August 1957, her debut studio album was issued via Decca Records.
+In August 1957, her debut studio album was released on Decca Records.

 Cline's follow-up singles to "Walkin' After Midnight" did not yield any success.
 This was partially due to the quality of material chosen for her to record.
 Cline was dissatisfied with the limited success following "Walkin' After Midnight".
-Bradley recounted how she often came to him saying, "Hoss, can't you do something?
+Bradley recounted how she often came to him, saying, "Hoss, can't you do something?
 I feel like a prisoner."
 Around the same time, Cline was fired from her regular slot on Town and Country Jamboree.
 According to Connie B. Gay, she ran late for shows and "showed up with liquor on her breath."
-In September 1957, Cline married Charlie Dick and he was soon sent to Fort Bragg, North Carolina on a military assignment.
+In September 1957, Cline married Charlie Dick, and he was soon sent to Fort Bragg, North Carolina, on a military assignment.
 Cline also gave birth to her first daughter Julie.
 In hopes of restarting her career, Cline and her family moved to Nashville, Tennessee.